Albuquerque Balloon Festival, New Mexico 6 Days

 DAYS 1-3

 • For early risers, check out the Dawn Patrol show.
-At 6 a.m. each day, large colorful weather balloons rise into the sky so pilots can check conditions.
-It’s now an annual tradition that draws early-morning crowds.
+Every day at 6 a.m., big colorful weather balloons go up so pilots can check the weather.
+It’s now a yearly tradition that brings early-morning crowds.

-• The festival takes place at Balloon Fiesta Park located at 4401 Alameda Blvd NE, in the northern part of the city. <map>
+• The festival is located at Balloon Fiesta Park, 4401 Alameda Blvd NE, in the northern part of the city. <map>

-• Cottonwood Mall (10000 Coors Bypass NW) Park in the northeast parking lot near Seven Bar Loop and Coors Bypass NW
+1. Cottonwood Mall (Northeast lot near Seven Bar Loop & Coors Bypass NW)

-• Coronado Center (6600 Menaul Blvd NE) Park at the southwest corner near San Pedro Dr. and Uptown Blvd
+2. Coronado Center (Southwest corner near San Pedro Dr. & Uptown Blvd)

 • Stroll through the shops of Old Town Plaza.